FuelLabs/fuel-token-overview/docs/src/claim-genesis-drop.md

 ![Claim Pt2](https://raw.githubusercontent.com/FuelLabs/fuel-token-overview/refs/heads/add/revisions/assets/claim-genesis-drop/6-claim-pt2.png)

 Congratulations, and thank you for being part of the Fuel community!
-Now, please head over to the Fuel Ignition staking guide to stake your tokens and help secure the Fuel network!
+Now, please head over to the [Fuel Ignition staking guide](./stake-on-fuel.md) to learn how you can stake your FUEL tokens and help secure the network!